 Central Europe Itinerary – Day 5 Vienna

-You should make an early start on your other full day to get out of Vienna’s centre to see this UNESCO World Heritage site.
-It merits a day but with limited time, perhaps a half day will do?
+You should make an early start on your other full day to get out of Vienna’s center to see this UNESCO World Heritage site.
+It merits a day but with limited time, perhaps a half-day will do?
 This Baroque-style palace was the 18th Century Viennese Court, a place where Mozart played his first concert as a 6-year-old.
 There are 1.400 rooms and several hundred acres of grounds.
-The Carriage House, the Labyrinth and the Palmhaus are just three of the highlights.
+The Carriage House, the Labyrinth, and the Palmhaus are just three of the highlights.